YuriSoma/holbertonschool-higher_level_programming/python-hello_world/README.md

-This is a directory contains tasks solutions of Holberton School project "Python - Hello, World"
+This is a directory contains tasks solutions of Holberton School project "Python - Hello, World":
+0. Hello, print
+1. Print integer
+2. Print float